Singapore Armed Forces: National Service

 Women are exempt from full-time National Service in Singapore, but can sign on as a career soldier in both combat and non-combat roles.
 The range of positions available to women has been expanded gradually.
 In July 2007, the SAF held an exhibition highlighting the contributions of women in the armed forces.
 In recent years, some women have taken higher positions, such as BG Gan Siow Huang, who is the highest ranking female officer and the first female General in the SAF.

 In 2014, a governmental Committee to Strengthening NS established a SAF Volunteer Corps (SAFVC).
 The SAFVC enables women, first generation Permanent Residents and new citizens to contribute to national defence and strengthen support for NS.
 Volunteers undergo a four-week course to gain basic military skills and values.

 Under the Enlistment Act 1970, conscription is mandatory for all "persons subject to [the] act", defined as those who are not less than 16 years and 6 months of age and not more than 40 years of age, with some exemptions and with no specific bias to gender.
 In practice however, it is only compulsory for all Singaporean men who have reached 18 years of age, and are not deferred or exempted for certain reasons, to be conscripted in military service.

 NS was initially three years for commissioned officers and two years for other ranks, but it was later revised to two years and six months for soldiers with the rank of Corporal and above, and two years for those with the rank of Lance Corporal or lower.
 In June 2004, NS was shortened to two years for all Full-time National Servicemen (NSFs), regardless of rank, due to changes in population demographics, manpower requirements and technological advancements.
-Combat fit NSFs who obtain a silver or gold standard in a physical fitness test have an additional two months reduction, serving 22 months of NS effectively.
-Upon completion of their NSF stint, servicemen are considered as having reached their Operationally-ready Date (ORD) and are known as Operationally-ready National Servicemen (NSmen).
+Combat fit NSFs who obtain a silver or gold standard in a physical fitness test have an additional two months' reduction, serving 22 months of NS effectively.
+Upon completion of their NSF stint, servicemen are considered to have reached their Operationally-ready Date (ORD) and are known as Operationally-ready National Servicemen (NSmen).
 Almost all NSmen go through a 10-year reservist cycle of military training with their assigned unit deployment.
-Almost all NSmen are obliged to be called up annually for a maximum of 40 days per workyear for national duties, refresher trainings, mobilisations, upgrading courses and individual physical fitness tests and conditioning, depending on their NS unit deployment.
+Almost all NSmen are obliged to be called up annually for a maximum of 40 days per work year for national duties, refresher training, mobilisations, upgrading courses and individual physical fitness tests and conditioning, depending on their NS unit deployment.